TechDufus/FluxNodeInstall/README.md

-# WARNING: This project is still in development and is not yet ready for live or production use.
-(POWERED BY DUFUS!!!)

 ## Ansible project for installing RunOnFlux nodes

 This Ansible project aims to replace the current Bash script used for installing RunOnFlux nodes with a more efficient and effective method using Ansible.